HarshShah2812/Multinational-Retail-Data-Centralisation/README.md

 ### Which months produce the most sales typically?

 Using the below query, the highest sales are produced in August while the lowest are produced in March.
 The query uses `LEFT JOIN` to connect the orders table to the date and products tables in such a way that the query will return all rows from the orders table and all the rows from the other 2 tables that match the condition.
 It uses the `SUM` aggregation to add up the multiplied values of the product quantity in the orders table and the product price in the products table, grouping the rows for each month using `GROUP BY`.
-We order the query by the sum of sales in the descending order, applying a limit of 6 rows this time.
+We order the query by the sum of sales in descending order, applying a limit of 6 rows this time.

 ```sql
 select round(sum(p.product_price * o.product_quantity)::numeric, 2) total_sales, dt.month